MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-microsoft-365-enterprise.md

 If you have existing infrastructure, see [Deployment of Microsoft 365 Enterprise with existing infrastructure](deploy-with-existing-infrastructure.md).

->[!Important:]
+> [!Important]
-> You must complete the exit critera for all six phases to ensure that your on-premises and cloud infrastructure meets the requirements of Microsoft 365.
+> You must complete the exit criteria for all six phases to ensure that your on-premises and cloud infrastructure meets the requirements of Microsoft 365.

 ## Step 2: Create the collaboration workloads and scenarios that unlock creativity through teamwork (optional)